 Well now, like the rest of you, life looks a little different.
 We are home a lot more.
 We have a lot of wonderful time for creative free play, school work, moving our bodies, and life skills.
 And then we still have time left over.
 It’s been pretty great for the most part, but it brought about a new struggle for us.

-With the extra time, Hailey wanted to check her email more; Kaitlyn wanted to play Code Spark; and I wanted some structure in our day that didn’t include whining.
+With the extra time, Hailey wanted to check her email more; Kaitlyn wanted to play on her Codeverse platform; and I wanted some structure in our day that didn’t include whining.
 When our days were busier, this responsibility chart with paid chore option worked well for us (and before that, the door-hanger chore chart was a hit!).

 However, I noticed that the girls were no longer motivated by money.
 I’d have to hound Kaitlyn some days to get through her responsibilities because she couldn’t care less about earning money with the paid chore option when she had no Target trip to go on and spend it.
 We had a chat with the girls and discovered that what they wanted most was time on their screens.
 So I listened, and David and I came up with a new plan.